teachingaway/teachingaway.github.io/_posts/2014-01-01-raising-capital-for-startups.md

 * [Taking Non-Accredited Money – Survival](http://siliconhillslawyer.com/2014/10/01/taking-non-accredited-money-startups/).
 Taking non-accredited money is risky, but sometimes its the only option, especially for startups outside of California and New York.

+### How Many Investors?

+* [How Many Investors are Too Many?](http://www.bothsidesofthetable.com/2011/02/22/how-many-investors-are-too-many/) [*Mark Suster*](https://twitter.com/msuster), 2011.
+“VC’s are like martinis: the first is good, the second one great, and the third is a headache.”

+* [Party rounds](http://blog.samaltman.com/party-rounds). [*Sam Altman*](https://twitter.com/sama), 2013.
+The rising popularity of party rounds is bad for companies.
+In a typical party round, no single investor cares enough about the company.
+Each investor assumes that at least 1 of the other N investors will be closely involved, but in fact no one is.
+They company may wander off into a very unfocused wilderness.

 - - -

 ## Pitching and Investor Presentations